Today we are going to see how to run docker containers on Google Cloud Platform using Cloud Run and Cloud SQL

 Before we start you need to have the following:

-installed on your machine (Click here to download and install)- A Google Cloud Platform Account (Click here to get 350$ for Trials)
+2. A Google Cloud Platform Account (Click here to get 350$ for Trials)

-Gcloud
+3. Gcloud installed

 Implementation